awsdocs/aws-iot-docs/developerguide/iot-lambda-rule.md

 +

 **Completed the other rules tutorials in this section**
-This tutorial requires the SNS notification topic you created in the tutorial about how to [Send an Amazon SNS notification](iot-sns-rule.md)\.
+This tutorial requires the SNS notification topic you created in the tutorial about how to [Tutorial: Sending an Amazon SNS notification](iot-sns-rule.md)\.
 It also assumes that you've completed the other rules\-related tutorials in this section\.
 +

 **Reviewed the [AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html) overview**
 If you haven't used AWS Lambda before, review [AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html) and [Getting started with Lambda](https://docs.aws.amazon.com/lambda/latest/dg/getting-started.html) to learn its terms and concepts\.

-## Create an AWS Lambda function that sends a text message<a name="iot-lambda-rule-create-lambda"></a>
+## Step 1: Create an AWS Lambda function that sends a text message<a name="iot-lambda-rule-create-lambda"></a>

 The AWS Lambda function in this tutorial receives the result of the rule query statement, inserts the elements into a text string, and sends the resulting string to Amazon SNS as the message in a notification\.

-Unlike the tutorial about how to [Send an Amazon SNS notification](iot-sns-rule.md), which used an AWS IoT rule action to send the notification, this tutorial sends the notification from the Lambda function by using a function of the AWS SDK\.
-The actual Amazon SNS notification topic used in this tutorial, however, is the same one that you used in the tutorial about how to [Send an Amazon SNS notification](iot-sns-rule.md)\.
+Unlike the tutorial about how to [Tutorial: Sending an Amazon SNS notification](iot-sns-rule.md), which used an AWS IoT rule action to send the notification, this tutorial sends the notification from the Lambda function by using a function of the AWS SDK\.
+The actual Amazon SNS notification topic used in this tutorial, however, is the same one that you used in the tutorial about how to [Tutorial: Sending an Amazon SNS notification](iot-sns-rule.md)\.

 **To create an AWS Lambda function that sends a text message**